steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
-If there is a failure suggest mailTo:info@modelserver.com Include reCAPTCHA in validation logic.

 #### Lambda

 #### Vector

 ### MVC
 #### Today
-    Why are Select elements missing from forms (e.g. /meshes/edit/7)

     Validate HTML extension.
         Review use of dashes in HTML comments.

     Contact Form
         Add a Privacy policy.
         Include other fields in the e-mail such as industry.

     Review Attenuation Decay.
         It is 0.9 in the thesis but there are values of 0.6 in the sample data set.